 Summer School

-In 2022, there will be a collective summer school for all PhD students from the River Commons and Riverhood projects.
-It will comprise training sessions on various topics and skills such as in water governance and ecology, participatory action research and visual research methods.
+In 2022, there was a collective summer school for all PhD students from the River Commons and Riverhood projects.
+It comprised training sessions on various topics and skills such as in water governance and ecology, participatory action research and visual research methods.

 Joint PhD-Secondments School